Skip to content

 What Is Misophonia?

-Understanding the condition that affects millions.
+Understanding the sound sensitivity experience that affects millions.
 Not a choice.
 Not an overreaction.
-A neurological reality.

 2 min read